Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 myFunction(5,5)
 <script>
 ```
-**41.What is the different between `Arrow function` and `Normal function`?**
+**41. What is the difference between `Arrow function` and `Normal function`?**
 - Arrow functions do not have their own this context.
-- egular functions have their own this context,
+- regular functions have their own this context,

-**42.Explain about loops different between?**
+**42. Explain about loops different between?**

-**43.What is bug explain?**
+**43. What is bug explain?**
 - Bugs are completely normal in software development
 - Problem in a computer program.
-Basically, any unexpected or unintended behavior of a computer program is a software bug.
+Any unexpected or unintended behavior of a computer program is a software bug.
-- A real bug which was cause an error in harvard's computer in the 1940s
+- A real bug that causes an error in Harvard's computer in the 1940s

-**44.What are debugging tool?**
+**44. What are debugging tools?**
 - Debugging tools are essential for web developers to identify and fix issues in their code.
 - Console, Debugging, Postman, Redux DevTool

-**45.What is the different between if else and ternary?**
+**45. What is the difference between if-else and ternary?**

-**46.How we handle error in javascript?**
+**46. How do we handle errors in javascript?**

-**47.What is event bubbling and capturing?**
+**47. What is event bubbling and capturing?**

-**48.Why do we use the word “debugger” in JavaScript?**
+**48. Why do we use the word “debugger” in JavaScript?**
-- The word “debugger” is used in JavaScript to refer to a tool that can be used to step through JavaScript code line by line.
-This can be helpful for debugging JavaScript code, which is the process of finding and fixing errors in JavaScript code.
+- The word “debugger” is used in JavaScript to refer to a tool that can step through JavaScript code line by line.
+This can help debug JavaScript code, which is the process of finding and fixing errors in JavaScript code.

-**49.Type Coercion in javascript?**
+**49. Type Coercion in javascript?**
 - Implicit type coercion in javascript is the automatic conversion of value from one data type to another.
 It takes place when the operands of an expression are of different data types.

-**45.What is currying in JavaScript?**
+**45. What is currying in JavaScript?**

 **51.Explain call(), apply() and, bind() methods?**

-**52.What do you mean by BOM?**
+**52. What do you mean by BOM?**

-**53.What are classes in javascript?**
+**53. What are classes in javascript?**

-**54.Explain Async/Await?**
+**54. Explain Async/Await?**

+**55. What is the difference between Single-thread and multi-thread?**

+**56. What is the difference between synchronous and asynchronous?**